Studio-17/Area/README.md

 ## :whale: Run Locally :whale:

-As the Reaccoon is using Docker, you can manage and run the containers easily.
+**As the Reaccoon is using Docker, you can manage and run the containers easily.**

-The application is composed of three [services](https://docs.docker.com/compose/profiles/) that you can run together:
+The application is composed of three [services](https://docs.docker.com/compose/profiles/) :

 - The `server`, which contains the API and the database.
 - The `client_mobile`, which contains the mobile version of the frontend application.